The Skinny guide to Edinburgh's New Town

 Look behind the chain stores and new developments, and Edinburgh's New Town is home to great pubs and cafes, exciting food and world-class art

 Completed around 1850, Edinburgh’s New Town is not as new as its name might suggest.
-Designed as an escape (for the rich) from the medieval streets on the other side of the Nor Loch (now Princes St Gardens, then a pestilent swamp formerly used for witch trials), its Georgian grid plan is both an architectural gem and a physical demonstration of political propaganda.
+Designed as an escape from the medieval streets on the other side of the Nor Loch (now Princes St Gardens, then a pestilent swamp formerly used for witch trials), its Georgian grid plan is both an architectural gem and a physical demonstration of political propaganda, with street names chosen to solidify the Act of Union.

 The Rose Street pub crawl is legendary among stag dos – we don’t recommend you do that, as the pubs are largely homogenous, but rock bar The Black Rose Tavern (49 Rose St) and ‘Edinburgh's most outstandingly preserved Edwardian pub’ The Abbotsford (3 Rose St) are both worth a visit.
-If it’s Victorian grandeur PLUS oysters you’re looking for, the tile and gilt-covered Cafe Royal (19 West Register St) is the place for you.
+If it’s Victorian grandeur PLUS oysters you’re looking for, the tile and gilt-covered Cafe Royal (19 W Register St) is the place for you.
+On the same block, The Voodoo Rooms (19a W Register St) offers similar gilt-covered vibes, but with a focus on cocktails and a live events space.
+Opposite, Lady Libertine in the basement of the Edinburgh Grand (25 W Register St) is also good for fine wines and fancy times.

-Fancy something more contemporary?
-Some of the city’s finest cocktail bars are on Queen St. The subterranean Bramble (no. 16A) is internationally renowned for its mixology and cosy vibe, with a rotating menu of delicious cocktails also available at its above-ground sister Lucky Liquor Co (no. 39a).
+Looking for more cocktails?
+Some of the city’s finest purveyors are on Queen Street.
+The subterranean Bramble (no. 16a) is internationally renowned for its mixology and cosy nooks, with a rotating menu of delicious cocktails also available at its above-ground sister Lucky Liquor Co (no. 39a).
 Panda & Sons (no. 79) really commits to the speakeasy concept – access is via a fake barbershop storefront – while the atmospheric Nightcap (3 York Pl) at the other end of the road has seats outside and in.

 Deeper into the New Town, a local Victorian pub experience can be had in the cosy and very red Kay’s Bar (39 Jamaica St).
 The Cumberland (1-3 Cumberland St) features possibly the city’s best beer garden; observe the area’s unique sartorial style, from Barbour jackets to the ubiquitous red trousers of the off-duty men of means.

-Broughton St was recently recognised as a ‘Gayborhood’ by The Gayborhood Foundation, an organisation dedicated to finding and empowering areas of exceptional gay sanctuary around the world.
+Broughton Street is a destination in itself, home to lively bars, restaurants and small businesses selling local produce and design.
 On the corner, The Street (2b Picardy Pl) is a lively contemporary bar with a downstairs nightclub space, while Pickles (60 Broughton St) does amazing cheese, meat and wine platters.
 On a side road, The Outhouse (12a Broughton St Ln) has a relaxed atmosphere and good beer garden.
+Continuing a trip through Edinburgh's historic architecture told through the medium of pubs, the art deco Barony Bar (81-85 Broughton St) is a local insitution.
+At the bottom of the road, airy Harmonium (7-11 E London St) offers drinks, an all-vegan menu and occasional gigs in its basement venue.

 The area is also well served for excellent coffee shops, if you can dodge the persistent chains.
 Fortitude (3c York Pl), Wellington Coffee (33a George St), Lowdown Coffee (40 George St), Cairngorm Coffee (41a Frederick St) and Artisan Roast (57 Broughton St) are all local favourites.